Xu Xiaodong: Challenge on fraudulent martial arts masters

-By defeating Nagashima, Xu believed that he could pressure Yi Long, whom Xu has claimed has rigged competitions, to face him in a match.
-Yi Long has previously criticized Xu for his attitude and claimed that Xu himself is in fact a fraud.
+By defeating Nagashima, Xu believed that he could pressure kung fu fighter Yi Long, whom Xu had claimed has rigged competitions, to face him in a match.
+Yi Long had previously criticized Xu for his attitude and claimed that Xu himself is in fact a fraud.

-In November 2019 an Iron Palm master threatened to break his arm in a fight, but apologized and backed down after Xu accepted and suggested putting 200,000 yuan on the outcome.
+In November 2019, an Iron Palm master threatened to break Xu's arm in a fight, but apologized and backed down after Xu accepted and suggested putting 200,000 yuan on the outcome.